if (screen && screen.width > 768)

 Example of "fringe colors"

-When printing a backlit graphic, you want to avoid fringe colors if possible.
-The reason to stay away from these is that the color may look perfect when printed but when the LEDs turn on, the secondary color may become more visible.
+When printing a backlit graphic, you want to avoid fringe colors if that specific color must be exact.
+The reason to stay away from these is that the color may look perfect when printed on a graphic, brochure, t-shirt, or digital file but when the LEDs turn on, the secondary color may become more visible.
 When the secondary color shows through, the entire color profile can change.

-If your design can tolerate a slight color shift, these colors are fine to use.
-On the other hand, if you are using these types of colors as a main design element, you need to be cautious.
+If your design can tolerate a slight color shift, these colors are fine to use and can often add a lively feel to the design.
+On the other hand, if you are using these types of colors as a main and exact design element, you may want to rethink the design layout.

 3. Contrast Is King